Changes to unpaid parental leave entitlements

 New flexible unpaid parental leave entitlement

-Parents entitled to unpaid parental leave can now take up to 30 days (6 weeks) of their maximum 12-month unpaid parental leave period on a flexible basis.
+From 27 November 2020, parents entitled to unpaid parental leave can now take up to 30 days (6 weeks) of their maximum 12-month unpaid parental leave period on a flexible basis.
 This leave is known as flexible unpaid parental leave.

 Flexible unpaid parental leave may be taken as: